 Unfortunately people often try to have their own private "shows" and they buy their own firecrackers and on the first day of the new year the news are filled with sad stories of people who had accidents trying to light them.
 The Italian Police is very active in trying to prevent this, but first of all people should try to have fun responsibly.
-This year the city of Torino, has passed a law that forbids any use of firecrackers, sparklers or fireworks.
-Fines go from 50 to 500 euros.
-New laws are also being passed for the protection of animals.
-Many have complications because of the fear and stress caused by the loud noises of fireworks.
-Suggestions are to keep the TV on, at loud volume, to keep them distracted.

 We started with a saying and we finish with another one: "Quello che si fa a Capodanno si fa tutto l'anno," "What you do on New Year's Eve you will do all year long," so think well before you act and do your favorite things!
-Happy 2015!
+Happy 2017!

-Source URL: http://108.61.128.93/magazine/focus/facts-stories/article/new-year-new-life-happy-2015
+Source URL: http://108.61.128.93/magazine/focus/facts-stories/article/ready-toast-new-year-think-you-act-0